 `Poster boy for fraud’

-Flagged in the Crosscheck system as having voted in both Colorado and Kansas, Killian was charged by Kobach, who announced it in an October 2015 press release.
-In April 2016, Killian, 63, pleaded no contest to a misdemeanor count of “voting without being qualified” and paid the $2,500 fine.
+Flagged in the Crosscheck system as having voted in both Colorado and Kansas, Kilian was charged by Kobach, who announced it in a press release.
+In April 2016, Kilian, 63, pleaded no contest to a misdemeanor count of “voting without being qualified” and paid the $2,500 fine.

-“Now I’m the poster boy for voter fraud,” Killian says, “not only in Kansas but throughout the country.”
+“Now I’m the poster boy for voter fraud,” Kilian says, “not only in Kansas but throughout the country.”